OSN Next-Gen Nitrogen Challenge

 Challenge Statement

-The Next-Gen Nitrogen Challenge seeks innovative solutions to optimize nitrogen use efficiency (NUE) in Ontario farming operations.
+The Next-Gen Nitrogen Challenge sought innovative solutions to optimize nitrogen use efficiency (NUE) in Ontario farming operations.
 By focusing on applying the right rate of nitrogen at the right time and leveraging organic nitrogen pools, the goal is to reduce potential nitrogen loss, enhance soil health, and increase on-farm profitability.

 Challenge Opportunity

-Background
+Challenge Background

 Nitrogen is a key indicator of soil health and an essential nutrient for plant growth.
 It plays a critical role in fertilizers used to maintain and increase crop yields.
 Currently, NUE is extremely low, with only about half of the applied nitrogen being absorbed by plants.
 This inefficiency leads to excessive fertilizer use, resulting in increased greenhouse gas emissions (nitrous oxide), negative impact on water quality, and higher cost for farmers.